damioune123/portfolio/README.md

 ` GRANT ALL PRIVILEGES ON `%`.* TO 'admin'@'%' IDENTIFIED BY 'your_password' WITH GRANT OPTION;` ` flush PRIVILEGES;`
 ` exit`
-9. Launch whoami, wordpress and wordpress staging containers `sudo docker-compose up -d
+9. Launch whoami, directus and directus staging containers `sudo docker-compose up -d